chemodun/X4-UniverseEditor/src/ChemGateBuilder/README.md

 ![Define Direct sector](docs/images/define_direct_sector.gif)

+###### Gate Rotation

+The rotation of the gate can be defined using three angles: Pitch, Yaw, and Roll.
+Here is an explanation of each:

+- **Pitch**: This is the left/right rotation of the ring and is the one to actually use if you want to face the ring in a certain direction on the map.
+A Pitch of 0 degrees has the ring facing North and the connection line on the map coming out of the south side of the ring. +45 degrees has the ring turn right to face North-East with the map line going to the South-West.
+While ship traffic doesn't care which way the map line is facing, it does make the map a bit wild and unnecessarily cluttered if it's facing the wrong way.
+Also, you can't enter more than 180 degrees in the box, so if you want to face west you must use a negative value.
+And oddly, you can't type in a negative sign (-) without a value already in the box.
+For example, -135 would face the gate South-West with the map line going North-East.
+- **Yaw**: This is just the clockwise/counterclockwise rotation of the ring.
+A value of 90 would put the side pods of the ring at the top and bottom instead and so is also generally unnecessary and can be left at 0 in most cases.
+- **Roll**: This is the forward/backward pitch of the gate and so is generally unneeded unless the gate is well above or below the plane of the sector.
+It can typically just be left at 0.

 ##### Extended Sector Map

 If the current sector map size is too small for you, you can press the appropriate button to open the extended sector map.